WinstonWantsAUserName/SuperMemoVim/README.md

 # SuperMemoVim: The keyboard SuperMemo experience

-Disclaimer: I have been simultaneously developing and using this script for 1.5 months.
+Disclaimer: I have been simultaneously developing and using this script since January 2022.
 Nothing happened to my collection so far, but I can't guarantee the same thing for the future.
 Please make sure you have proper backup strategy in place.

 You need AutoHotkey for this.
 Double click SuperMemoVim.ahk, and you shall see a new icon popping up on your taskbar.

+Please add your scripts in lib\\bind\\personal.ahk so you can update easily.
+See the comments in the file for tips for writing your own scripts.

 # Modes